Homepage / Buying Guides: Coins / Rounds Guide

-Bullion coins produced by a government are legal tender backed by the government who minted the coin.
+Bullion coins are legal tender backed by the government who issued the coin.

-Legal Tender - is a medium of payment recognized by a legal system to be valid for meeting a financial obligation.
+Legal tender is a medium of payment recognized by a government to be a satisfactory payment for any monetary debt.

-Legal Tender gives the bullion coin a "Face Value," for instance, the 1oz.
-American Eagle Silver Bullion Coin has a face value of "ONE DOLLAR."
+Legal Tender gives all forms of money, including bullion coins, their "Face Value," for instance, the 1oz.
+American Eagle Silver Bullion Coin (right) has the face value of "ONE DOLLAR."

 Although the intrinsic value of the silver coin is worth a lot more than one dollar, the United States Government recognizes and authorizes the coin to hold the value of 'ONE DOLLAR.'

-For instance, Pan America Silver is a silver mining company; they had a contract with the Northwest Territorial Mint to exclusively produce rounds and bars with silver mined from Pan America.
+For instance, Pan America Silver is a silver mining company; they had a contract with the now bankrupt Northwest Territorial Mint, to exclusively produce rounds and bars with silver mined from them.

-You can see 'Northwest Territorial Mint' inscribed along the bottom of the round (to the left).
+You can see the name 'Northwest Territorial Mint' inscribed along the bottom of the round (left).

-The New Zealand silver 'Fern' rounds and gold 'Kiwi' rounds are another example of government bullion that does not have a Face Value.
+In addition, the New Zealand silver 'Fern' and gold 'Kiwi' rounds are other examples of government bullion that do not have a Face Value.

 Premium is a term used by coin dealers as a reference to the markup on a coin or round, above its intrinsic value.